skostakis/Cosmic-Ray-Muon-Trigger-System-Simulation/README.md

 If θ ≤ θ_max (a specific maximum angle), then the muon's trajectory reaches the bottom detector.

-In this case, we consider it a trigger event because both the top and bottom detectors are hit.
+In this case, we consider it a trigger event because both the top and bottom detectors are "hit".